healthcare-and-life-sciences/pharma-lab-results-flexcards/README.md

 ### Pre-Install Configuration Steps:

 1. For this FlexCard, you will need a data source for test results and test information which are not included in this data pack.
 This source can be from a third-party or a custom object in Salesforce.
+For demo purposes, this data pack includes static test data in the FlexCards and Omniscripts.
-2. Once you have a source, you will need to configure Integration Procedures and/or Data Raptors accordingly and add those to the Omniscripts in place of the "Set Values" step.
+2. Once you have a source, you will need to configure Integration Procedures and/or Data Raptors accordingly and add those to the FlexCards and Omniscripts and remove the static data.

 #### Install the Data Pack